WordPress on CloudMagnus

 • Run backups inside WordPress (we do server-side backups; in-WP backup plugins still work fine if you prefer them).

-• Provide WordPress-specific support.
+• Provide WordPress-specific application support.
 We support the hosting; you handle the application.
 Theme/plugin authors handle their code.